British North America: New France (Nouvelle-France)

-After threats and squabbles over rich timber lands, the boundary with Maine was clarified by the Webster–Ashburton Treaty of 1842.
+After threats and squabbles over rich timber lands, the boundary between Maine and Nova Scotia was clarified by the Webster–Ashburton Treaty of 1842, negotiated by Daniel Webster and Lord Ashburton.

 The Canadas were united into the Province of Canada in 1841.

 On 1 July 1867, the Dominion of Canada was created by the British North America Act, 1867.
 The confederation process brought together the provinces of Canada, New Brunswick, and Nova Scotia.
 The former Province of Canada was split back into its two parts, with Canada East (Lower Canada) being renamed Quebec, and Canada West (Upper Canada) renamed Ontario.

 Following confederation in 1867, the British Army withdrew from Canada in 1871, handing military defence over to the Canadian Militia.
 With the consequent abolition of the British Army's Nova Scotia Command, and the office of its Commander-in-Chief for British North America, the still-growing Bermuda Garrison was elevated to a separate Bermuda Command.]